-(if it doesn’t exist make it off of LDAP’s home directory which according to the document is /var/Sun/mps)
+(If it does not exist, make it off of LDAP’s home directory, which according to the document is /var/Sun/mps.)

 # ssh-keygen -t rsa -N ""

-and accept all defaults.
-This will create two files in the ~/.ssh directory: id_rsa and id_rsa.pub. id_rsa.pub is a text file with the shared key in it.
+It accept all defaults.
+This will create two files in the ~/.ssh directory: id_rsa and id_rsa.pub.
+The text file id_rsa.pub has the shared key in it.